By Carin, February 6, 2026

 Cabinetry, finishes, and upholstery tips

-Build lightweight cabinets that double as structure where appropriate.
-Use durable finishes, natural wood veneers and wool textiles to align with sustainable choices and Vansmith aesthetics.
+Build lightweight cabinets that double as structure where it makes sense.
+Use tough finishes, real wood veneers and wool fabrics to line up with eco-friendly choices and Vansmith style.
 Finish edges to resist wear and use washable fabrics in high-use areas.

 Testing, commissioning, and first road trip checklist